webpack/webpack.js.org/src/content/configuration/optimization.md

 }
 ```

-T> Please note that `sideEffects` should be in the big module's `package.json` file and doesn't mean that you need to set `sideEffects` to `false` in your own project's `package.json` which requires that big module.
+T> Please note that `sideEffects` should be in the npm module's `package.json` file and doesn't mean that you need to set `sideEffects` to `false` in your own project's `package.json` which requires that big module.

 `optimization.sideEffects` depends on [`optimization.providedExports`](#optimization-providedexports) to be enabled.
 This dependency has a build time cost, but eliminating modules has positive impact on performance because of less code generation.
 Effect of this optimization depends on your codebase, try it for possible performance wins.